Scalingo/documentation/_posts/platform/getting-started/2000-01-01-setup-ssh-linux.md

 ### Add the public SSH key to Scalingo

-To get the content of the public SSH key, you need to run the following command :
+To get the content of the public SSH key, you need to run the following command:

 ```bash
 $ cat ~/.ssh/id_rsa.pub